lehmann7/marky/README.md

 This is a citation [@Muller1993].
 ```

-The file `pype.bib` is specified in the meta data in the front
+The file `marky.bib` is specified in the meta data in the front
 matter of the Markdown text.

 ## Referenced Section {#sec:label}